jthoma25/Biden_Approval/README.md

 # Biden_Approval
 Data Mining (CIS 400) Final Project

+Libraries/Privileges Needed for Scraping Tweets:

+Twitter

-Libraries/Privileges Needed: Twitter, Twitter Developer Account
+Twitter Developer Account

 Python Version: 3.6 or later

 IDE/TextEditor: This does not matter, some IDE's that we would recommend based on our uses are VSCode and Jupyter Notebook

 Packages used for Sentiment Analysis: